Frequent OAC Questions

 When you first come into the office, you will be greeted by one of our team members.
 Our team member will briefly review your initial paperwork to make sure everything is completed.
 You will receive a brief office tour so you know where everything is located.
 Then, you will be escorted back to an evaluation room.
 Dr. Kyle or team member will review your paperwork and go over any questions you may have regarding your health.
 Then, Dr. Kyle or a team member will explain upper cervical chiropractic and what makes OAC unique to the chiropractic profession.
 Also, he or she will explain why many different tests and exams are required prior to starting care.
 Functional, structural, and postural evaluations will be administered by Dr. Kyle, and you will receive your 1st infrared neurological scan.
-Once the data is collected, you will be escorted to our Cone Beam CT (CBCT) imaging room to receive 3D spinal images of your upper cervical spine.
+Once the data is collected, 3D spinal images will be taken of your upper cervical spine via Cone Beam CT (CBCT).
 A team member will schedule you for your Day 2 report of findings.
-We recommend allowing 30-45 minutes of time to review paperwork, collect all the data, and obtain spinal images on your first visit with us.
+We recommend allowing 45-60 minutes of time to review paperwork, collect all the data, and obtain spinal images on your first visit with us.
 We welcome you to OAC and are very excited to meet you!

 What should I expect from OAC on every visit?